au1698/exp_assignment2/exp_assignment2/README.md

 </p>

 ## human_command
-This node until is active simulates user's launch of the green ball in the arena.
+This node until simulates user's launch of the green ball in the arena.
 The green ball action is planned by the Action: Planning.action.
 Ball's position is chosen randomly and can be negative along the z - axis.
 In this way, the ball can disapper.